mverboom/zabbix-pve-api/README.md

 * TokenID (user@authenticationrealm!tokenid)
 * Secret (xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx)

-To assign least privileges to the token read the API-PERMISSIONS.md
+To assign least privileges to the token read the [a relative link](API-PERMISSIONS.md).

 ### Configuring the template